alexandzors/caddy/README.md

 - [caddyserver/nginx-adapter](https://github.com/caddyserver/nginx-adapter)
 - [github.com/mholt/caddy-ratelimit](https://github.com/mholt/caddy-ratelimit)
 - [github.com/mholt/caddy-l4](https://github.com/mholt/caddy-l4) *only avaliable on the -l4 tags currently.
+- [github.com/hslatman/caddy-crowdsec-bouncer](https://github.com/hslatman/caddy-crowdsec-bouncer) *only avaliable on the -l4 tags currently.

-# Deploying with Docker Compose
+## Deploying with Docker Compose

 *This example includes an external docker network for other containers to attach to.
 This makes it, so you can deploy this, attach other containers to the network, and then call said containers via their dns name rather then container ip.
 To create the network: `docker network create caddy-dockerinternal-net` then in each service you want exposed by caddy, add both `networks:` blocks to their compose files.
 Caddy will use both the bridge network using ports 80/443 and talk to other containers over the `caddy-dockerinternal-net` network.*